microsoft/pxt-arcade/docs/skillmap/clicker/clicker3.md

 ## Step 6

 🎇 There you have it, a Super-Clicker 🎇

+Now, every time you click Ⓑ the game adds **1** to the amount your score increases with each press of the Ⓐ button.

 Click **Finish** to share your game with friends and start a competition!